The Road to WisCon 14 (1990)

 What was my image of “pagan” at that point?
 Surely I associated “pagan” with the gods and goddesses of ancient Greece and Rome, with the likes of Socrates, Plato, and Julius Caesar.
 The myths were interesting, but they were “back then,” history, and ancient history at that.
 Besides, the Christians had vanquished the pagans, right?

 That changed big-time when I moved back to D.C. in 1977 and came out into lesbian and feminist communities that had been discussing religion, spirituality, ancient history, and related issues for years, and not with academic detachment either.
 Paganism, loosely defined or not defined at all, was alive, lively, and everywhere.
-Interest in Wicca, especially of the women-only Dianic sort, had been growing and deepening at at least a decade.
+Interest in Wicca, especially of the women-only Dianic sort, had been growing and deepening for at least a decade.
 (Diana and her Greek counterpart, Artemis, being the very rare goddesses who had as little to do with men as possible.)

 Take Lammas Bookstore, where I quickly became a regular customer and eventually, in 1981, the book buyer.
 Founded in 1973, Lammas was named for the cross-quarter day between the summer solstice and the fall equinox.
 Before I moved back to D.C., I doubt I knew what a cross-quarter day was.